Anbranin/notes/regular_expressions.md

   - `+` and `*` are also *quantifiers*
   - `+` means "Match one or more of the immediately preceeding item."
 Will fail if no matches are found.
   - `*` means "Match zero or more of the immediately preceeding item."
 Will never fail.
+  - These are only metacharacters outside of a character class.
 ### Interval Quantifier: {min,max}
   - Some versions of egrep support interval quantifiers, allowing you to specify your own minimum and maxiumum quantifier (how many instances of a character we are allowed to see).
 For example: